Differences Between OSHA and Cal OSHA: What is Cal OSHA?

 Learn how to prevent workplace hazards according to California OSHA guidelines.

-What is California OSHA Training?
+- This product is currently suspended. - What is California OSHA Training?
 Cal/OSHA, also referred to as the Division of Occupational Safety and Health (DOSH), requires workers to complete training to learn how to prevent workplace hazards, accidents, injuries, and fatalities.
 Our 10-Hour course adheres to those specific Cal/OSHA regulations.
 You’ll learn how to prevent the most common safety hazards, such as fires, falls, and electrical shock.
-Additionally, you’ll have an understanding of employer rights and responsibilities, as well as your rights and...
+Additionally, you’ll have an understanding of employer rights and responsibilities,...

 What is Cal OSHA?